jundeli/quantum-gan/README.md

 Run 'p2_qgan_hg'.py or 'p4_qgan_hg.py' for implementing patched quantum GAN with hybrid generator for 2 pathes and 4 patches, respectively.

-## Inference
+## Demo
+You can see generated small molecules with pretrined models which are included in qgan-hg/models.
+Quantum circuit parameters are shown in gen_weights.csv.
+Inference can be done on either PennyLane quantum simulator or real IBM quantum computers.

 ```
 qgan-hg-demo.ipynb
 ```
-See this demo file for generating small molecules.
-Inference can be done on either PennyLane quantum simulator or real IBM quantum computers.

 ## Citation